SaferVPN is a speedy VPN becoming increasingly appealing to the more privacy-conscious user.

 - TOR via VPN Server

-The only way to use the service successfully is to manually configure the L2TP protocol, which is a fairly lengthy and fiddly process and still not guaranteed to work.
+Sometimes manually configuring the L2TP protocol works, but it’s a fairly lengthy and fiddly process and still not guaranteed to work.

 SaferVPN is lacking in the additional obfuscation tools that are usually needed to overcome these more aggressive government blocks.